fratajcz/speos/docs/source/extension.rst

       "kwargs": {}
       }]

-In this case, it is more or less irrelevant what you put in as `name` or `ground_truth`, as long as its not empty.
-The `features_file` is set to an empty string, unless you want to add GWAS data, which you can learn about further below.
+In this case, it is more or less irrelevant what you put in as :obj:`name` or :obj:`ground_truth`, as long as its not empty.
+The :obj:`features_file` is set to an empty string, unless you want to add GWAS data, which you can learn about further below.
-Since Speos can't know how you structured the labels in your file, you have to give it a function that reads the label file and returns the labels as a python set. `args` and `kwargs` defines the arguments and keyword arguments which are fed to the function in order to return the right labels.
+Since Speos can't know how you structured the labels in your file, you have to give it a function that reads the label file and returns the labels as a python set. :obj:`args` and :obj:`kwargs` defines the arguments and keyword arguments which are fed to the function in order to return the right labels.
-To make this work, all we now have to do is write the function `test_preprocess_labels` which reads `./extensions/labels.txt` from `args` and returns a set of HGNC identifiers.
-We add this function definition to the file ``extensions/preprocessing.py``:
+To make this work, all we now have to do is write the function :obj:`test_preprocess_labels` which reads :obj:`./extensions/labels.txt` from :obj:`args` and returns a set of HGNC identifiers.
+We add this function definition to the file :obj:`extensions/preprocessing.py`:

 .. code-block:: python
+    :linenos:
+    :caption: extensions/preprocessing.py

     def test_preprocess_labels(path) -> set:
         import pandas as pd

         return set(pd.read_csv(path, sep="\t", header=None, names=["0"])["0"].tolist())

-This function takes the path stored in `args`, reads the file, extracts the only column and transforms the contents into a set before returning them.
+This function takes the path stored in :obj:`args`, reads the file, extracts the only column and transforms the contents into a set before returning them.
 You can test if it works as follows:

 .. code-block:: console